canopy-js/canopy-js/README.md

 ![Bulk mode](./readme/bulk.gif)

 You can run `canopy bulk` to start a bulk session in your default editor.
-If you want to use a visual editor like Sublime Text, you can run `EDITOR='subl -w' canopy bulk` to temporarily change your default editor.
+If you want to use a visual editor like Sublime Text, you can run `VISUAL='subl -w' canopy bulk` to temporarily set your visual editor, or, you can add `export VISUAL='subl -w'` eg to your shell config file.
 When you close the editor, your bulk file will be "processed," updating the file system to reflect the changes you made to the file.

 If you want to create a bulk file and edit it at your leisure, processing it at a later point, you can run `canopy bulk --start` to begin, and then `canopy bulk --finish` to process.